grimmelm/ctech404/ctech402/module_5/M5_Codio_PROJECT/exercise_specs.md

 input a string,
 find the number of values in string use function....supply string to function
+Remind them what vowels are and to account for upper and lower - using string functions

 ## Any Unique Requirements or Notes?